-The tipping point…and toilet paper theory.
+Proximity Bias…and toilet paper theory.

 The real shift will happen when employees start to sense a correlation between live engagement with (any) decision makers and rewards, which could be anything from perks to recognition to career advancement.
 All it takes is mere perception that we’re somehow seen as at a disadvantage by not being present to cause a widespread shift.
 That, once again, to be away from the office is to be disengaged, and that no amount of zoom calls or ‘checking in’ emails can overcome.
 Missing out on social perks will only add fuel to emerging anxiety.

 Yup, FOMO will rear its head, and we don’t see it coming.
 It’s a little like the pandemic toilet paper phenomenon.
 Especially in the second wave, we have been assured by paper manufacturers that inventories and production is sufficient to satisfy anticipated demand.
 Logic dictates that we can maintain current purchase behavior and our needs will be fairly met.
 But all it takes is just a moment of uncertainty – one set of bare shelves on one day to ignite the chatter and trigger our brains to override preceding logic by buying in to excess so we don’t lose out.